yk-liu/yk-liu.github.io/_posts/2018-10-06-You-Should-Try-Fortran/2018-10-06-You-Should-Try-Fortran.md

 # My impression with Python

 It's well know that Python makes you fly.
 Undoubtedly, Python is a very charming language that can reduce heavy workloads to simple codes.
-Due to its amazingly abundant libraries, Complicated jobs can be done easily within a few lines such as "antigravity".
+Due to its amazingly abundant libraries, complicated jobs can be done easily within a few lines such as "antigravity".

 <img src="https://imgs.xkcd.com/comics/python.png" width="50%" />